Johnson makes 28 saves as Flames top Canucks 3-1

-CALGARY, Alberta (AP) -- Chad Johnson had 28 saves in his first win in a month, and the Calgary Flames snapped Vancouver's six-game win streak with a 3-1 victory over the Canucks on Saturday night.
+Johnson had 28 saves in his first win in a month, and the Flames snapped Vancouver's six-game win streak with a 3-1 victory over the Canucks on Saturday night.

 Matt Stajan, Alex Chiasson and Michael Frolik scored as Calgary salvaged a split of the home-and-home series.
 The Flames lost 4-2 at Vancouver on Friday night despite holding the Canucks to a season-low 13 shots on net.

+''We played a good game yesterday and probably deserved better and couldn't score on (Ryan) Miller,'' said Johnson, who had lost his previous four starts. ''Tonight we wanted to stick with it and be confident in our game.
+It was fun.''

 Bo Horvat scored for Vancouver, which dressed just five defensemen due to upper-body injuries to Ben Hutton and Chris Tanev.
-Jacob Markstrom had 38 stops while subbing for Ryan Miller, who got the win Friday night.
+Jacob Markstrom had 28 stops while subbing for Miller, who got the win Friday night.

+''We had so many chances,'' Horvat said. ''I thought we played a heck of a game considering our injuries and the back-to-back.''

 Calgary opened the scoring at 14:26 of the first period when Chiasson deflected Sean Monahan's shot past Markstrom out of mid-air.